 On the state level, only six states have an outright ban on prison gerrymandering, while five states ban it under certain circumstances.
 Legislation has been defeated in nearly a dozen other states.
 Illinois is on the cusp of becoming the 10th state in the nation to ban the practice.

 THE ILLINOIS LANDSCAPE

-In the face of inaction at the state level, some counties and cities have chosen to ban prison gerrymandering.
+Meanwhile, some counties and cities have chosen to already ban prison gerrymandering within their local jurisdictions.
 Those include: Bond County, Christian County, Crawford County, Fayette County, Fulton County, Jefferson County, Lawrence County, Lee County, Livingston County, Montgomery County, Rock Island County, Will County and the following Illinois cities: Canton, Chester, Crest Hill, Danville, East Moline, Galesburg, Jacksonville, Pontiac, Robinson, St. Charles.